National Accreditation Board for Hospitals & Healthcare Providers: History

-What is QCI?
+Established in 1996 through a Cabinet decision of the Government of India (GoI) – QCI is an autonomous organization under the Department for Promotion of Industry and Internal Trade (DPIIT), Ministry of Commerce and Industry.

-Established in 1997 through a Cabinet decision of the Government of India (GoI) – QCI is an autonomous organization under the Department for Promotion of Industry and Internal Trade (DPIIT), Ministry of Commerce and Industry.
 It was established as the national body for accreditation and quality promotion in the country.
 The council was established to provide a credible, reliable mechanism for third-party assessment of products, services, and processes which is accepted and recognized globally.

 Global Recognition for NABH

 NABH is an Institutional Member as well as a board member of the International Society for Quality in Health Care (lSQua) and on the board of the Asian Society for Quality in Healthcare (ASQua).

 System of NABH Accreditation

 NABH accreditation system was established in 2006, as a constituent of the Quality Council of India (QCI).
 The first edition of standards was released in 2006 and after that, the standards have been revised every 3 years.
 Currently the 5th edition of NABH standards, released in August 2020 is in use.
 The organization has to go for re-assessment after every 2 years.
 After every re-assessment, the renewal certificate is obtained by the hospital.